College Application Stress Is Real: Here’s Why and What to Do About It

 College admissions may feel like the biggest challenge right now, but your mental health matters just as much as your future.
 If stress from college admissions and mental health struggles feel too hard to manage, you don’t have to push through alone.

-Pathlight offers a unique continuum of care model so that you (or your loved one) can get the exact support you need.
+Pathlight offers multiple treatment options so that you (or your loved one) can get the exact support you need.
 You don’t have to choose between school and getting better — you can do both.
 And by addressing your mental health now, you’ll be better prepared for college and beyond.

 Reach out today for a free assessment or call us at 866-622-5914 to learn how our personalized treatment plans can help you navigate your mental health journey.
 It only takes one call to get started.